-Water mains
+Water mains 80 years

-Buildings and other structures
+Buildings and other structures 40 years

-Pumping equipment
+Pumping equipment 30 years

-Office furniture and equipment
+Office furniture and equipment 3 - 10 years

-Vehicles and other equipment

-80 years

-40 years

-30 years

-5 - 25 years
+Vehicles and other equipment 5 - 25 years

 Maintenance and repairs are charged to expense in the year incurred.
 Expenses that extend the useful life or increase productivity of property, plant, and equipment are capitalized.
-Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed.